Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Multidimensional spaces: the role of the determinant in getting an optimal bound

+\begin{Remark} Assumption T${}''$(b${}'$) will allow us to get a better estimate for $\|R_n\|_\B$ which in turn will give us optimal bounds.
+To understand the difference with the results of Section 4, we recall that there, starting from \eqref{fRijL2}, we got the estimate in \eqref{fRijL3} $|R_{ij}f|_\B \le C_R's_{ij}^\a\|f\|_\B$ for some constant $C_R'>0$, and hence $\|R_{ij}f\|_\B$ decreases as the speed of $s_{ij}^\a$ does.
+This was precisely the statement of Lemma~\ref{LR_ns}, where $s_{ij}$ was given by the norm $\|D{\wh{T}}_{ij}^{-1}\|$ of the derivatives.
+With Assumption T${}''$(b${}'$) and by considering a different and smaller Banach space we can get the new estimates \eqref{fRijosc}, which lead to the upper bound $|R_{ij}f|_\Q \le C_2' d_{ij}\|f\|_\B$ in \eqref{fRijQ}, where $d_{ij}$ is given by the determinant $|\det D{\wh{ T}}_{ij}^{-1}|$.
+On the other hand, estimates of the norm $|R_{ij}f|_\H$ can be obtained and decrease with the same order.
+Other explications and details will be given in the proof. \end{Remark}

-We rename the seminorm and the Banach space defined in \eqref{fnorm''} and \eqref{QHN} by replacing $\B$ with $\Q$ which will therefore depend on $\alpha$ and on $\epsilon_0$, the latter dependence affecting only the value of the seminorms.
-Then instead of \eqref{fnorm''} we put
+Since we want to reserve the symbol $\mathcal{B}$ for the functional space upon which we want to get the renewal type results leading to the bounds on the decay of correlations, we begin to rename the seminorm and the Banach space defined in \eqref{fdefB} and \eqref{fnorm''} with $\Q$, instead of $\B$.
+We remind that such a seminorm will depend on $\alpha$ and on $\epsilon_0$, the latter dependence affecting only the value of the seminorms.
+Then \eqref{fnorm''} will be now written as:

-Recall that $V$ is a neighborhood of $p$ given in Assumption T$\,{}''$(b).
-We denote the preimages $T_{i_k}^{-1}\dots T_{i_1}^{-1} V$ by $V_{i_1\dots \i_k}$ or $V_I$ where $I=i_1\dots \i_k$.
+Recall that $V$ is a neighborhood of $p$ given in Assumption T$\,{}''$(b').
+We denote the preimages $T_{i_k}^{-1}\dots T_{i_1}^{-1} V$ by $V_{i_1\dots i_k}$ or $V_I$ where $I=i_1\dots i_k$.
 We also denote with $\I$ the set of all possible words $i_1\cdots i_k$ such that $T_{i_k}^{-1}\dots T_{i_1}^{-1} V$ is well defined, where $i_k\in \{1,\cdots, K\}$ and $k>0$.